 #1 Renewable Energy Company Invenergy

-What’s even more curious about this attack is that REvil further claimed to have obtained some very personal information about Michael Polsky, Invenergy’s chief executive officer.
+What’s even more curious about this attack is that the REvil ransomware group further claimed to have obtained some very personal information about Michael Polsky, Invenergy’s chief executive officer.
 The gang revealed that it had accessed Michael Polsky’s personal emails, compromising photographs, and sensitive details about his divorce from Maya, his first wife.

 #2 Tech Giant Acer